IRS Press Releases in Google: Limits and Options | The Discoverability Company

 Will an IRS press release affect what AI tools say about me?

 Yes.
 AI tools like ChatGPT, Perplexity, and Google AI Overviews source from high-authority pages, and .gov domains are among the most trusted sources on the internet from an AI perspective.
 If an IRS press release is a top result for your name, AI tools are likely to incorporate it when answering questions about you.
-As you build positive content that outranks the IRS page, AI answers shift toward those newer, more positive sources.
+As you build positive content that outranks the IRS page, AI answers often shift toward those newer, more positive sources.

 I am a business owner.
 How does an IRS press release affect my business reputation?